LeteTalete/ing-sw-2023-torre-speroni-vola-robu/README.md

 - Letizia Maria Chiara Torre
 - Davide Vola

+The game runs correctly on Windows and MacOS.

 ## Overview

 My Shelfie is based on a client-server architecture, where multiple clients can connect to the same server.

 The server is able to handle client disconnecting throughout the game, but it does not allow reconnections.
 If a player disconnects, the server notifies the other players and ends the match, therefore you need to start another match to play again.

-After running the jars, the user can choose to play the game thorugh a command line interface or through a graphic user interface, implemented with JavaFX.
-The user can also choose which connection protocol is desired between RMI and Socket and they will need to type the IP and the port of the Server.
+After running the jars, the user can choose to play the game through a command line interface or through a graphic user interface, implemented with JavaFX.
+The user can also choose which connection protocol is desired between RMI and Socket, and they will need to type the IP and the port of the Server.

 ## How to play
 ### Server